 Lake of the Woods, Minnesota USA & Canada

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Lake of the Woods MB.
+Welcome to the ultimate guide to Lake of the Woods!
+Article topics include:

 Spanning the border from Minnesota into the Canadian provinces of Ontario and Manitoba, Lake of the Woods is an enormous body of water over 68 miles long, 59 miles wide, with 25,000 miles of shoreline – the world’s longest lake shoreline.
 The western part of the lake is mostly open water, while the eastern part is dotted with more than 14,500 islands inhabited by bear, moose, bald eagles, and other wildlife.
 The shoreline of Lake of the Woods increases to 65,000 miles with inclusion of its mind-boggling number of islands.
 About one-third of the lake’s 950,400 acres are in Minnesota.